Nutrients in Fresh Flour vs. Refined Flour

 The Unsifted® Difference

 We created high quality custom grain blends to provide exceptional flavor, nutritional diversity, and premium baking performance.
-Our Unsifted® Basic Blend is a high protein bread flour for soft, lofty breads and our Unsifted® Dessert Blend is a mild low-protein blend for fluffy pancakes and pastries.
-And the good news is our recipes tell you EXACTLY how much of the grain to mill.
-You literally don't have to learn ANYTHING about grains to successfully bake Unsifted®.
+Our Unsifted® Basic Blend is a high protein bread flour for soft, lofty breads, sourdough, pasta, pretzels and more.
+Our Unsifted® Dessert Blend is a mild low-protein blend for fluffy pancakes, cookies, cakes, biscuits and more!

 PS: There are no other grain blends currently being sold on the market and we know everyone doesn't have the time or interest to experiment with tons of different varieties to find a taste and texture their family will like....this is why we created our well loved grain blends.